Lindsay Stadler, Director of Enrollment and Records Management

 Maintaining Continuous Student Status: Students are required to maintain a continuous student status with the University throughout their academic careers, up to and including, their graduation semesters.
 To maintain student status, students must be enrolled on a continual basis through the fall and spring semesters.
 Summer is an optional semester; enrollment during the summer term is not required to maintain student status.
 Students who are unable to enroll for any semester for any reason should consider requesting a leave of absence to maintain their student status.
 Expanded guidelines are available on the registrar’s Maintaining Student Status webpage.

 Full-time status is equivalent to at least 8 units of study in a given semester and up to 16 units depending upon the requirements of the academic program in which the student is enrolled.
-Students enrolled in Continuous Registration/Doctoral Study considered full-time students.
+Students enrolled in Continuous Registration/Doctoral Study are considered full-time students.
+Auditing a course without concurrent registration into either another unit-bearing course or Continuous Registration or Doctoral Study does not maintain student status.

 Preparing for Registration